 Deferred tax assets were increased in 2004 by \$6.0 million and a valuation allowance of \$2.3 million was recorded as a result of the acquisition of NAC.
-As part of the acquisition agreement, USEC deposited an additional \$6.0 million in an escrow fund pending the outcome of a contingency as discussed in Note 2, Acquisition of NAC Holding Inc. As discussed in Note 2, Acquisition of NAC Holding Inc. As discussed in Note 2, Acquisition of the \$6.0 million escrow release was allocated to an amortizable intangible asset.
+As part of the acquisition agreement, USEC deposited an additional \$6.0 million in an escrow fund pending the outcome of a contingency as discussed in Note 2, Acquisition of NAC Holding Inc., the contingency was eliminated as of October 2005 and \$3.4 million of the \$6.0 million escrow release was allocated to an amortizable intangible asset.
 Deferred tax assets based on the original acquisition assumptions were reduced \$1.1 million for the tax effect of recording this intangible asset in 2005.
 The remaining \$2.6 million of the \$6.0 million escrow release was allocated to goodwill.
 The goodwill amount will not be deductible for income tax purposes.
 The \$2.3 million valuation allowance relates to state deferred tax assets of NAC and to state net operating losses that are available to offset future state taxable income of NAC.
 Tax benefits that may be earned from the net operating losses will be recorded as reduction to goodwill.